Old Canadian Train Stations

 upplied, acccording to class purchased.
 Deluxe passengers

-on the GoldLeaf are assigned a/seat in one of the domes; with free access to the rear gallery anytime, as well as superior sit-down meals in the dining car.
+on the GoldLeaf are assigned a/seat in one of the domes;

 be seen across the river within the Fraser Canyon, as well

 as many meets an adjacent track throughout the trip.
-There is a running commentary of nearby landmarks or wildlife

-and it is truly "The Trip of a Lifetime" www.rockymountaineer.com
+or wildlife and it is truly "The Trip of a Lifetime" www.rockymountaineer.com

 This picture was taken and submitted by Massey F. Jones